All Episodes

 Hillary has them too, and the Clintons, as they're Clintons, are a little better at hiding them, but we really do need to talk about them.

-Um, of course, there's been the Clinton, the nexus with Moscow is about money, fundamentally.
+Of course, this being the Clintons, the nexus with Moscow is about money fundamentally.

-Um we've known for a while that John Podesta, her campaign chairman, has had some strange ties with Russian corporations, the pedestrian group, the lobbying firm, high-powered democratic lobbying firm in DC.
+We've known for a while that John Podesta, her campaign chairman, has had some strange ties to Russian corporations.

-We now know um some of the Clinton Inc.
+We now know some of the Clinton Inc.

 And this is really important.

-Skolkovo is a high-tech complex west of Moscow, established back in two thousand nine to be sort of Russia's Silicon Valley.
+Skolkovo is a high-tech complex west of Moscow, established back in 2009 to be sort of Russia's Silicon Valley.

-And unlike our Silicon Valley, Skolkovo is actually basically a government enterprise.
+And unlike our Silicon Valley, Skolcovo is actually basically a government enterprise.

-Unfortunately, Clinton the Clinton Foundation seems to have been basically laundering money from corporations, US and other corporations giving money to Skolkov that wound up giving the Clinton Foundation many millions of dollars.
+Unfortunately, the Clinton Foundation seems to have been basically laundering money from corporations, U.S. and other corporations, giving money to Skolcovo that wound up giving the Clinton Foundation many millions of dollars.

 We're just not sure.

-And the problem is the FBI had already warned American businesses not to deal with Skolkovo because it was basically a front for Russian intelligence.
+And the problem is the FBI had already warned American businesses not to deal with Skolcovo because it was basically a front for Russian intelligence.

-So why is the Clinton Foundation encouraging FISCO, among many other Google U.S. corporations to invest in Kolkovo when these are actually also donors to Clinton Foundation.
+So why is the Clinton Foundation encouraging Cisco, among many other Google U.S. corporations, to invest in Skolcovo when these are actually also donors to the Clinton Foundation?

 It's a real mess.

-Yeah, I I think generally speaking, the public is much less focused on uh corporate uh uh corporate espionage than they are on sort of military and and the classic uh intel uh intel espionage that that's been going on for well as long as people have been trying to gain advantages over their adversaries,
+Yeah, I think generally speaking, the public is much less focused on corporate espionage than they are on sort of military and the classic Intel espionage that's been going on for, well, as long as people have been trying to gain advantages over their adversaries.

-but from the r from the Russian point of view, from the Chinese point of view, from really any uh adversarial country's point of view, if they can get our trade secrets, that that that's in some cases more valuable, certainly in a dollar and cents uh sense of the word there or sense of it than uh than anything that they could get necessarily on the other side.
+But from the Russian point of view, from the Chinese point of view, from really any adversarial country's point of view, if they can get our trade secrets, that's in some cases more valuable, certainly in a dollar and cents sense of the word or sense of it than anything that they could get necessarily on the other side.

 And so this seems like it was a huge opportunity for Russian corporations with ties to Russian intelligence to get access to sensitive U.S. commercial information.